Wakaf Che Yeh

 Wakaf Che Yeh is a suburb in Kelantan, Malaysia, in the southern part of Kota Bharu's metropolitan area.
-It is located about 7 kilometres from downtown Kota Bharu along the Kuala Krai Highway Federal Route 8.
+It is located about 7 km (4 mi) from downtown Kota Bharu along the Kuala Krai Highway Federal Route 8.

 The town is famous for its daily and weekly market.
-Wakaf Che Yeh has been progressing well for the last ten years.
 A small supermarket can also be found at the area.
 RTM's Kelantan representative office is in the suburb.